rotemov/invivo-imaging/README.md

 2. Choose the relevant files and tune the parameters according to the next section, when you are done click "Run".

+* For running remotely with access to the network drive I found the best way is to simply use TeamViewer to run from a Windows 10 computer in the lab.

 ## Parameter tuning

 1. In general the denoising steps (NoRMCoRRe, detrending and motion correction) will work well with the default parameters, if for some reason it fails choose a different parameter window (denoise start frame and number of frames).